-- Overall, recycled concrete reduces environmental impact.
+- Overall, recycled crushed concrete reduces environmental impact.

-Recycled concrete is a highly sustainable practice that can have a long-term positive impact on the environment.
+Concrete recycling is a highly sustainable practice that can have a long-term positive impact on the environment.

 How Is RCA Used?

 Unprocessed RCA, that is, recycled concrete that has only been crushed and not screened, is often used as a subbase material.
-Unprocessed RCA is also used as a filler, for example as:
+Unprocessed RCA material is also used as a filler, for example as:

 - Banks protection or retaining walls

 - An alternative to gravel in drainage ditches

 Meanwhile, RCA that has been further processed is used as part of a new concrete mix.
 It’s then used as a traditional construction cement in:

 - Bridge and other structural foundations